outsider-analytics/outsider-analytics/README.md

 ---

-## I'm currently working full time on a grant from the Ethereum Foundation:
+## I'm currently working full time on a grant from the Ethereum Foundation
 ### Overview

 To collect data on the performance and security characteristics of ZK circuits being verified on the Ethereum Blockchain and expose this data to users in a digestible way.